gwiam/awt_atoyom/porting_legbot.md

             - for now I am preventing await from being called multiple times by setting a condition
             - to imitate the "StopCoroutine" thing I could maybe make a signal that is either emitted by the end of the coroutine or the "StopBeforeWarning" function
                 - I have a feeling that this won't cancel the function
+                - just use a bool instead, this will actually cancel the coroutine
     - I don't know where the walk sound effect is played in the original version
         - apparently it's played by the "PlaySomeAudio" script but the only function inside of it "PlayAudio" is not referenced anywhere?!
         - found it: it's those little tampon marker thingies at the top of the animation timeline
         - million dollar question: can godot do something similar?
             - yes and it works!
+    - smooth turning works but the bot spawns facing the wrong direction